mhydara0624/WhacAMole/README.md

    # Credits
    <li> <a href = "https://www.w3schools.com/js/js_timing.asp">W3 Schools</a> - I was able to use this page as a refrence to figuring out timing events.
 Explains how to use intervals and clear them as well.
    <li> <a href = "https://www.youtube.com/watch?v=AHh57PrdQsA">Web Design Inspiration Youtube</a> - This video helped solidify the concepts I used to make my countdown timer.
-I also adjusted thr code to fit my own use and needs.
+I also adjusted the code to fit my own use and needs.
    <li> <a href = "https://css-tricks.com/making-css-animations-feel-natural/"> CSS Tricks</a> - This was instrumental in helping me build out the bounce animation features.
 It showed me how I can change the key frames to get different bounce affects.
    <li> <a href = "https://learnersbucket.com/tutorials/js-projects/whack-a-mole-game-in-javascript/"> Learners Bucket Tutorial</a> - I did not follow this tutorial step by step.
 I used it to reinforce my own ideas for the code of the game.
 Some concepts were similar but I felt that my process would make for easier dryer code.